danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

 it (including void).
 It is an error (terminating the runtime) to use a nonlocal-exit function after the active function it was bound to has exit.

-When the closure is actually called (e.g. by virtue of being the designated `function` in a `call` node), a fresh execution context is created, in which the actual arguments are bound to the formals.
+When the closure function is actually called (e.g. by virtue of being the designated `function` in a `call` node), a fresh execution context is created, in which the actual arguments are bound to the formals.
 If there are too few actual arguments, the call fails (terminating the